FredHutch/coop/_posts/2021-04-05-rnaseq-announce.md

 such as genomics.

-The new RNAseq course series follows existing design practices for fredhutch.io courses, which we have developed and specifically to support our research community.
+The new RNAseq course series follows existing design practices for fredhutch.io courses, which we have developed specifically to support our research community.
 Things you can expect from all fredhutch.io courses include:
 - specific learning objectives for both the entire course and individual classes that relate to common research tasks
 - integration with Fred Hutch data and compute resources, and a goal of applying the skills taught immediately following completion of the course